What is Autocratic Leadership? – Definition, Characteristics, and Examples

 Also, since everyone’s job is outlined and specified, it leaves no room for collaboration and scaling one’s capabilities.

-Even one cannot really help others to improve in the areas where they possibly can, and that might help them grow in their own skillset.
+Even one cannot help others improve in the areas where they possibly can, which might help them grow in their own skills.

-Not to mention, such a rigidly formed workplace environment discourages the making of any leader as well.
+Not to mention, such a rigidly formed workplace environment also discourages the making of any leader.

 On the contrary, it also sometimes creates so much friction that someone has to challenge the leadership in power.